lambdaisland/kaocha/doc/09_extending.md

 Reporters intended for use with `clojure.test` will typically call `clojure.test/inc-report-counters` to keep track of stats.
 Reporters intended for use with Kaocha should not do this.
 Kaocha will always inject the `kaocha.report.history/track` reporter which takes care of that.

-Built in reporters include
+Built-in reporters include:

-- `kaocha.report/dots`
+- `kaocha.report/dots` prints progress as a sequence of dots and letters.
-- `kaocha.report/documentation`
+- `kaocha.report/documentation` prints an overview of all tests bein run using indentation.
-- `kaocha.report.progress/report`
+- `kaocha.report.progress/report` shows a progress bar.

 #### Handling custom assertions ####

-A common use case for extending or replacing reporters is to support custom assertion functions which emit their own `:type` of `clojure.test` events.
+A common use case for extending or replacing reporters is to support custom assertion functions that emit their own `:type` of `clojure.test` events.

 ``` clojure
 (clojure.test/do-report {:type ::my-assertion, :message ..., :expected ..., :actual ...})